Richard Phillips (publisher): Works

-Many of his further works were published under at least five pseudonyms including David Blair.
 His own political leanings, evinced in Golden Rules of Social Philosophy, Or, A New System of Practical Ethics (1826) encouraged him to publish works by the radical jobbing writer of educational texts, Jeremiah Joyce, though often under pseudonymous disguises; Rees and Britten asserted in their Reminiscences of Literary London that many works were written by Phillips and attributed to well-known writers, who oversaw the proofs and put their names to the manuscripts, for remuneration.
 Joyce was the actual author of Gregory's Encyclopedia published by Phillips.